DataDog/hiring-engineers/answers.md

 - [x] Get datadog-agent running on the VM

 To get started, I spun up a virtual instance of Ubuntu Server 20.04.03 following the recommendation to use an Ubuntu image 16.04 or newer.
 Rather than usisg Oracle's VirtualBox software, I'm using QEMU/KVM with virt-manager as I've found VMs created and managed this way tend to run faster and smoother on Linux systems when compared to VirtualBox.
+I'm currently a bit hardware-lite at the moment with most of my homelab in a storrage unit, but once this execrize is complete I'll be re-imaging the virtualization server to be built around Proxmox.
+I believe having a machine fully centered on virtualization rather than a Debian machine used primarily for virtualization will prove quite educating.
+For now thought, we'll stick to QEWU/KVM.
+See Figure 1 for the virtual specs of the machine we'll be using.
-![neofetch of the VM](Screenshots/dd-ubuntu20_neofetch.png)
+![neofetch of the VM](Screenshots/dd-ubuntu20_neofetch.png) *Figure 1.
+Neofetch output of dd-ubuntu20 detailing virtual system specifications*

 ### Collecting Metrics:
 - [x] Add tags in the Agent config file